soxueren/atsd/api/meta/README.md

 ## Compression

-* Clients may send compressed data by adding HTTP header **Content-Encoding: gzip** to the request.
+* Clients may send compressed data by adding the HTTP header **Content-Encoding: gzip** to the request.

 ## Troubleshooting

-* Review error logs on **Admin:Server Logs** page in case the payload rejected
+* Review error logs on the **Admin:Server Logs** page in case the payload is rejected
-* To validate json received from a client, launch `netcat` utility in server mode, reconfigure the client to send data to netcat port, and dump incoming data to file:
+* To validate JSON received from a client, launch the `netcat` utility in server mode, reconfigure the client to send data to netcat port, and dump the incoming data to file:

 ```elm
 nc -lk localhost 20088 > json-in.log &